pluginade/pluginade-scripts/available-commands.md

 # Available Commands

+#### To install all dependencies from npm and composer for all wp-modules in your plugin run this command:
+`sh pluginade.sh install`

+#### To remove node_modules and vendor directories for all wp-modules in your plugin and re-install all dependencies from npm and composer run this command:
+`sh pluginade.sh install:clean`

 #### To lint your plugin's PHP code using WordPress Coding Standards, run this command:
 `sh pluginade.sh lint:php`